yang/greminders2todoist/README.md

     bash setup-ide.bash

-Now, register an app with Todoist at https://developer.todoist.com/appconsole.html, and create a client.json, using client.template.json as a template.
-Set the redirect
+Now, register an app with Todoist at https://developer.todoist.com/appconsole.html, setting the redirect URL to http://localhost:3423.

-URL to http://localhost:3423.
+Create a client.json, using client.template.json as a template, using the key and secret for your registered app.

 Export your Google Reminders at https://takeout.google.com/ (select just Google Reminders to make it quick).